Irish Open confirmed for Galgorm Castle in September

 The Irish Open will be held in Galgorm Castle next month.
 File photograph: Inpho

-Originally due to be staged at Mount Juliet resort in Co Kilkenny back in May, the tournament was postponed due to the impact of the Covid-19 pandemic and any prospect of finding an alternative date for the Jack Nicklaus-designed course was further complicated by the quarantine restrictions for incoming travellers to the Republic.
+It is anticipated that the tournament will return to Mount Juliet in 2021.

-With different travel restrictions in place for Northern Ireland, especially with the US Open taking place at Winged Foot in New York the week ahead of the revised Irish Open date and the hope that a number of players will travel back, the switch to Galgorm Castle came about in recent days to ensure the tournament, won last year by Jon Rahm in Lahinch, will return to the season’s schedule.
+The tournament has been a part of the megabucks Rolex Series since its launch in 2017 but, on this occasion, will not feature in that elite cluster.
+The Scottish Open, which takes place at The Renaissance in North Berwick two weeks after the Irish Open, and the BMW PGA at Wentworth are expected to remain as Rolex events.

-Keith Pelley, European Tour chief executive, said: “The Dubai Duty Free Irish Open is an integral part of the European Tour’s schedule and despite the obvious challenges of staging any event in the current circumstances, we felt it was important to continue with the tournament providing we could do so safely.
+Keith Pelley, the chief executive of the European Tour, described the Irish Open as “an integral part” of the tour’s schedule.
+“Despite the obvious challenges of staging any event in current circumstances, we felt it was important to continue with the tournament providing we do could so safely.”

-“We did that, first and foremost with the support of Colm McLoughlin and everyone involved with our title sponsor Dubai Duty Free who once again showed commitment and understanding of the current global situation, and proved what a wonderful partner of the European Tour they are.
-We also did it with the support of the Northern Ireland executive who deserve our sincere thanks.
+As such, the tournament – like those on the so-called “UK Swing” of event which rebooted the European Tour following a four month shutdown and also similar to protocols taking place on the PGA Tour – will be played behind-closed-doors with no spectators, while players, caddies and others on site will be obliged to follow the tour’s health and safety measures including testing and temperature readings.

-“With the ongoing restrictions in the Republic of Ireland, we opted to move the tournament to Northern Ireland and are extremely grateful to everyone at Galgorm Castle Golf Club for stepping up to host us.”
+Colm McLoughlin, the executive vice chairman and CEO of Dubai Duty Free, who remain committed as title sponsors, welcomed the confirmation.
+“We have been working closely with the European Tour over the past several months to find a way of staging (the tournamernt) . . . . without a doubt, the tournament will be different this year but we think the players and fans are going to enjoy this return to world-class golf on the island of Ireland.”